 Seun Bakare, PhD candidate at Leiden Law School

-Lisa Davis, Clinical Professor of Law for the Human Rights and Gender Justice Clinic, CUNY
+Lisa Davis, Associate Professor of Law for the Human Rights and Gender Justice Clinic, CUNY

 Benjamin Moron-Puech, Université Panthéon-Assas, Paris